mikeroyal/Audio-and-Video-Editing-Guide/README.md

 ## Tools and Equipment

+[H.264(AVC)](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC) is a video compression standard based on block-oriented and motion-compensated integer-DCT coding that defines multiple profiles (tools) and levels (max bitrates and resolutions) with support up to 8K.

+[H.265(HEVC)](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) is a video compression standard that is the successor to H.264(AVC).
+It offers a 25% to 50% better data compression at the same level of video quality, or improved video quality at the same bit-rate.

+[Apple ProRes](https://support.apple.com/en-us/HT200321) is a codec technology developed by Apple for high-quality & high-performance editing in Final Cut Pro that supports up to 8K.

 [Premiere Pro](https://www.adobe.com/products/premiere.html) is the industry-leading video editing software for film, TV, and the web.
 Creative tools, integration with other apps and services, and the power of Adobe Sensei help you craft footage into polished films and videos.
 With [Premiere Rush](https://www.adobe.com/products/premiere-rush.html) you can create and edit new projects from any device.

 [Final Cut Pro](https://www.apple.com/final-cut-pro/) is Apple's professional grade video editing software.